griptape-ai/griptape/docs/griptape-framework/structures/task-memory.md

 ...Output truncated for brevity...
 ```

 When we set `off_prompt` to `True`, the Agent does not function as expected, even generating an error.
 This is because the Calculator output is being stored in Task Memory but the Agent has no way to access it.
-To fix this, we need the `TaskMemoryClient`.
+To fix this, we need a [Tool that can read from Task Memory](#tools-that-can-read-from-task-memory) such as the `TaskMemoryClient`.
+This is an example of [not providing a Task Memory compatible Tool](#not-providing-a-task-memory-compatible-tool).

 ## Task Memory Client